halohalospecial/codemirror-elixir-mode/README.md

 Syntax highlighting works most of the time, while auto-indentation is a work in progress.

-Warning: Not yet updated for the most recent version of Elixir.
+Warning: Not yet updated for the latest version of Elixir